kolaente/docker-db-backup/README.md

-# Zero-Fuzz Docker Database Backup
+# Zero-Fuss Docker Database Backup

 A simple tool to create backup of all databases on a host.
 Supports postgres and mysql/mariadb.